yume-chan/ya-webadb/libraries/adb/README.md

 public async lstat(path: string): Promise<AdbSyncStat>;
 ```

 Gets the information of a file or folder.
-If path is a symbolic link, the returned information is about the link itself.
+If `path` points to a symbolic link, the returned information is about the link itself.

 This uses the `STAT` or `LST2` (when supported) sync commands, notice that despite the name of `STAT`, it doesn't resolve symbolic links.